 Here I am, thinking, “Just tell me what to do.”

-My kindred Chris Guillebeau is visiting every country in the world, on a surprisingly small budget.
+Chris Guillebeau is visiting every country in the world, on a surprisingly small budget.
 He shares what he’s learned in two great e-books: “The Unconventional Guide to Discount Airfare” and “How to Become a Travel Ninja”.
 They’re filled with advice on how to get the lowest rates, which airlines and airports are best, how to fly around the world for $1000, and much more.

 Matthew Bennett writes a monthly newsletter called First Class Flyer full of strategies on how to get first class seats for the same price as economy.